vaishnavisoni2605/FoodBook/README.md

 Scan the below OR code in Expo Client App to open project on IOS.

 <img src="assests/screenshots/QR Code.png" width ="270">

+To run this application on android devices there are some changes to make in the code as I have used IOS styling e.g., Fontfamily.

 ## App Features
 - Recipes list